Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 Again, we have a very simple `interface` and a bunch of *behavior*s which make a [TileGrid] a [TileGrid]:

-- [AnimationHandler]: Adds the functionality to put [Animation]s on the grid.
+- [AnimationHandler] adds the functionality to put [Animation]s on the grid.
 More about [Animation]s [here][animations].
-- [Clearable]: Lets you *clear* the graphic.
+- [Clearable] lets you *clear* the graphic.
 This means setting all its tiles to an empty tile
 - [DrawSurface] is something you know by now
-- [InputEmitter]: Emits all the inputs which were received from the underlying GUI framework as Zircon [Input] events.
+- [InputEmitter] emits all the inputs which were received from the underlying GUI framework as Zircon [Input] events.
   This means that you don't have to know how input handling works in Swing or LibGDX, Zircon takes care of this for you.
-- [Layerable]: Lets you put multiple layers on your screen.
+- [Layerable] lets you put multiple layers on your screen.
 With this you can have overlays, effects, and that kind of stuff.
 Layering is explained in depth in its own chapter [here][layers].
-- [ShutdownHook]: Gives you the ability to listen to a shutdown event. (eg: when the user closes the screen) This is abstracted away from the actual underlying system (like Swing or LibGDX).
+- [ShutdownHook] gives you the ability to listen to a shutdown event. (eg: when the user closes the screen) This is abstracted away from the actual underlying system (like Swing or LibGDX).
-- [Styleable]: Lets you get and set a [StyleSet] for this grid.
+- [Styleable] lets you get and set a [StyleSet] for this grid.
-- [TypingSupport]: Adds `putCharacter` and `putTile` to the mix and acts as if you were typing on the screen (from left to right, and then top to bottom).
+- [TypingSupport] adds `putCharacter` and `putTile` to the mix and acts as if you were typing on the screen (from left to right, and then top to bottom).

 As you can see [TileGrid] is very similar to [TileGraphics] but there is a *very* important difference: what you `draw`,